 In order to ensure every donor is prepared, both physically and emotionally for their donation, patient education and evaluation will be coordinated for all living donor candidates while maintaining confidentiality with a separation of donor and recipient teams.
 Services also include long-term monitoring of health status after the donation surgery has occurred.

 Generally speaking, living donors are in excellent health and undergo an extensive screening process.
 Living donors have a normal life span and require no special diet or restrictions.
-The final candidacy of each donor is determined after review of the evaluation by the End Stage Renal Disease Selection Committee.
+The final candidacy of each donor is determined after reviewing the evaluation by the End-Stage Renal Disease Selection Committee.